antarctica/MeshiPhi/docs/source/sections/Command_line_interface.rst

     config : A configuration file detailing how to build the digital environment.
 JSON parsable

 The format of the required *<config.json>* file can be found in the :ref:`configuration - mesh construction` section of the documentation.
+There are also example configuration files available in the directory :code:`examples/environment_config/grf_example.config.json`

 optional arguments: